top of page

 Nuts and seeds

-A study a handful of years back found that people with a diet that contained generous amounts of nuts and seeds was linked to better brain function in old age.
+A study a couple of years back found that people with a diet that contained generous amounts of nuts and seeds was linked to better brain function in old age.
 Instead of reaching for the sugary snacks when the slump strikes, give nuts a try.
 A scientific review in 2014 found vitamin E might help prevent Alzheimer’s disease.
 The nuts and seeds containing the highest levels of vitamin E are sunflower seeds, hazelnuts, and almonds.

 Oily fish